Disability Tax Credits For Children With ADHD

 • Hyperactivity – difficulty sitting still, constant fidgeting, talking too much – even when it’s inappropriate, constantly on the go.

-And on top of being part of one of these three categories, people with ADHD can also suffer from other mental conditions such as anxiety disorders, depression, learning disabilities and behavioural and conduct disorders.
+On top of being part of one of these three categories, people with ADHD can also suffer from other mental conditions such as anxiety disorders, depression, learning disabilities, and behavioral and conduct disorders.

 When these conditions cause prolonged impairment and marked restrictions on the child’s day-to-day life activities, the child may be eligible for the Disability Tax Credit.
 In most of these child cases, ADHD would impede the ability to work or perform in school.